grv07/grv07.github.io/index.md

 ### Rust Open Source Contributions

-*Some open source contributions on CLI projects in rust:*
+*Some open-source contributions on CLI projects in rust:*
 1. [Quick Aliasing](https://github.com/grv07/quick-alias) is a useful tool for creating aliases for long and repeated commands.
 2. [Brunt](https://github.com/grv07/brnt) A quick renaming tool with backup history.